 Lasagna is a low-fuss main dish that can be modified to suit almost every taste.
-A crowd-pleasing amalgamation of pasta, melted cheese, hearty red sauce and meat or vegetables, it's a meal in itself - but adding a side dish can make it even more memorable.
-While garlic bread tends to be the go-to lasagna side dish, there are myriad options.
+A crowd-pleasing amalgamation of pasta, melted cheese, hearty red sauce and meat or vegetables, it's a meal in itself, but adding a side dish can make it even more memorable.
+While garlic bread tends to be the go-to lasagna side dish, there are myriad options for sides for lasagna.
 Go for light but flavorful sides to offset the heavy main course and leave everyone satisfied, but not stuffed.

 - Mesclun greens

 Complement the ooey-gooey goodness of lasagna with crisp vegetables.
 It offers a cool contrast to the hot pasta dish.

 A platter of well-seasoned roasted veggies is light, but substantial.
 Chop zucchini, squash and red potatoes, then drizzle them with olive oil and sprinkle with salt and pepper.
 Roast the veggies until crispy.

 Sauteed vegetables are another option.
 Start with spinach, then toss in chopped asparagus and mushrooms.
 If you're craving serious crunch, serve your lasagna with raw vegetables, such as cherry tomatoes, carrots and cauliflower tossed in an Italian vinaigrette.

 Serve your lasagna with a shared side to stretch out the meal and create a cozy feeling of family-style dining.
 Antipasto consists of sliced Italian meats, such as pepperoni, salami and prosciutto, cheeses and marinated vegetables and can be purchased premade at gourmet shops to minimize meal prep.

 Caprese is another option; although it is usually categorized as a salad.
 It consists simply of: